-You can either etch a pcb to make your custom board or use a prototyping dot board to merely solder the components on it.
-Or even arrange them on a breadboard.
+You can either etch a PCB to make your custom board, or use a prototyping dot board to solder the components on it, or arrange them on a breadboard.
 Connect the components with each other just like in the diagram below.
-There are only a very few components required to make your custom arduino board.
-A voltage regulator to supply 5V to arduino. it’s supporting circuitry to filter the voltage; then a 16Mhz cystal along with it’s parallely connected 22pF capacitors that acts as the clock to the arduino.
-And an led connected to pin no 19 of the ATmega , for testing purposes.
-Use the schematic if you want to etch your own pcb.
-Modify the schematic to make arduino board suited for your project.
-Use this eagle schematic file if you want to make a custom pcb : DIY Hacking arduino schematic.
+There are only a few components required to make your custom Arduino board.
+A voltage regulator to supply 5V to the Arduino, its supporting circuitry to filter the voltage, then a 16Mhz crystal along with its parallelly connected 22pF capacitors that act as the clock to the Arduino.
+An LED is connected to pin no 19 of the ATmega for testing purposes.
+Use the schematic if you want to etch your own PCB.
+Modify the schematic to make your Arduino board suited for your projects.
+Use this eagle schematic file if you want to make a custom PCB: DIY Arduino Clone PCB

-This step is for those who have a blank ATmega chip and want to upload the arduino bootloader to it.
-Others who already have an arduino bootloaded chip can ignore this step and merely insert their chip based on the schematic in the above step.
-Here you can either use another arduino to bootload the blank chip or use an AVR pocket programmer.
-I will explain both the methods as follows :
+This step is for those who have a blank ATmega chip and want to upload the Arduino bootloader to it.
+Others who already have an Arduino boot loaded chip can ignore this step and merely insert their chip based on the schematic in the above step.
+You can either use another Arduino to bootload the blank chip or use an AVR pocket programmer.
+I will explain both the methods below.

-Go to your installed arduino folder -> hardware -> arduino -> boards.txt .
-Then check the document for your chips name and the bootloader (Duemilanove / Uno) (this step can be ignored if your using blank ATmega328P chips).
-Check the values of the following parameters on it : efuse, hfuse and lfuse.
+Go to your installed Arduino folder -> hardware -> Arduino -> boards.txt .
+Then check the document for your chip’s name and the bootloader (Duemilanove/Uno) (this step can be ignored if you’re using blank ATmega328P chips).
+Check the values of the following parameters on it: efuse, hfuse, and lfuse.
 Now we will set the fuse bits for the blank chip.
-Open the command prompt (windows users) or terminal (linux users) and paste the following commands :
+Open the command prompt (windows users) or terminal (Linux users) and paste the following commands:

 avrdude -b 19200 -c usbtiny -p m328p -v -e -U efuse:w:0x05:m -U hfuse:w:0xD6:m -U lfuse:w:0xFF:m